sylk0s/dotfiles/README.md

   - `gpg --edit-key {KEY} trust quit` (this is to modify the permission level of the key)
   - `gpg --list-keys`
 - update sops with passwd
-  - get the ssh fingerprint using `nix-shell -p ssh-to-pgp --run "ssh-to-pgp -i /etc/ssh/ssh_host_rsa_key -o machine_name.asc"`
+  - get the ssh fingerprint using `nix-shell -p ssh-to-age --run "cat /etc/ssh/ssh_host_ed25519_key.pub | ssh-to-age"`
   - add to `.sops.yaml`
   - run `nix-shell -p sops --run "sops updatekeys secrets.yaml"`
-- create host file...
 - rebuild into new system (this should just... work now)

 ## Installation